ibm-cloud-docs/cloud-object-storage/replication.md

 {: #replication-reqs}

 - Both the source and destination buckets must have versioning enabled.
-- {{site.data.keyword.cos_short}} must be granted write access to both source and destination buckets by IAM.
+- The source bucket must be granted write access to the destination bucket in IAM.
 - Creating or altering replication rules requires the `Writer` or `Manager` role, or a custom role with the appropriate actions assigned.
 - The target bucket must not have a legacy bucket firewall enabled.
 - Objects encrypted using SSE-C can not be replicated.